-Since we’ve been cruising the Bahamas, I’ve had couple of questions about what a “typical” day at anchor is like.
+What’s living on a boat and cruising really like?
 When most people dream of cruising, they tend to think of days being similar to what they are on a bareboat charter.
 In other words, vacation.
 Play.

 There is a certain amount of that . . . but there’s also a certain amount of “everyday life” and almost always at least a little bit of repair or maintenance.

-No two days are ever identical, but a recent day at Shroud Cay was fairly typical of days when we aren’t underway or visiting a town.
+No two days are ever identical, but a July day (when I originally wrote this piece in 2016) at Shroud Cay in the Bahamas was fairly typical of days when we aren’t underway or visiting a town.

-The previous day, we had said we’d like to explore an old well in a nearby cove and take our dog Paz to the beach, and we’ve decided that the next day we’re going to move to Warderick Wells Cay, about 20 miles away.
+The previous day, we had said we’d like to explore an old well in a nearby cove and take our dog Paz to the beach, I hope to clean a bit of the boat bottom, and we’ve decided that the next day we’re going to move to Warderick Wells Cay, about 20 miles away.

-7:30 – I get up and check email with the tiny bit of cell phone signal we have.
+I get up and check email with the tiny bit of cell phone signal we have.
 More often, we have decent internet via the cell phone and I can check in on the blog and post pictures on Facebook.
 Not today.
-I double check that the camera and handheld VHF did get plugged in to charge last night and are ready to go.
+I double-check that the camera and handheld VHF did get plugged in to charge last night and are ready to go.

-8:00 – Weather comes on the VHF at 8 and I listen and make notes while Dave and dog Paz wake up.
-While she’s still half asleep, we do a bit of dog grooming.
+Weather comes on the VHF at 8 and I listen and make notes while Dave and dog Paz wake up.
+While Paz is still half asleep, we do a bit of dog grooming.

-Oops, part way through cooking the fresh water pump won’t turn on.
+Oops, partway through cooking the freshwater pump won’t turn on.
 We do some quick checks to make sure it’s nothing simple like a flipped circuit breaker.
 Nope, it’s going to take more troubleshooting to determine if it’s electrical, the pump motor or just the pressure switch.
-Good news, though: we have plenty of water in our filter dispenser and also in a jerry can so we can go explore this morning and then deal with the pump this afternoon.
+Good news, though: we have plenty of water in our filter dispenser and also in a jerry can so we can go explore this morning while it’s cooler and then deal with the pump this afternoon.

 For ourselves, we toss a couple of bottles of water, the camera and a handheld VHF into a day pack and go for our excursion.
 We both wear swimsuits with a t-shirt for sun protection and wear sturdy hiking sandals (Keens) – the trails generally have a lot of sharp rock.